Khabikki Lake

-The lake is one kilometer wide and two kilometres long.
+The lake is two kilometres long and one kilometer across at its widest.
 A hill gently ascends on the right side of the lake.

 Khabikki is also the name of a neighboring village.
 Boats are available, and there are two places to stay.
-A full fledged recreational resort has been established by TDCP with all necessary facilities and quick access to the resort from the main road.
+A recreational resort has been established by the Tourism Development Corporation of Punjab with all necessary facilities and quick access to the resort from the main road.